-- •0: No self shielding.
-Elements are optically thin to the UV background. - •1: Approximate self-shielding in HI only.
-HeI and HeII are left as optically thin. - •2: Approximate self-shielding in both HI and HeI.
-HeII remains optically thin. - •3: Approximate self-shielding in both HI and HeI, but ignoring HeII ionization and heating from the UV background entirely (setting HeII rates to zero).
+- 0: No self shielding.
+Elements are optically thin to the UV background. - 1: Not Recommended.
+Approximate self-shielding in HI only.
+HeI and HeII are left as optically thin. - 2: Approximate self-shielding in both HI and HeI.
+HeII remains optically thin. - 3: Approximate self-shielding in both HI and HeI, but ignoring HeII ionization and heating from the UV background entirely (HeII ionization and heating rates are set to zero).